 Price: 10 night trails from £1890 per person

 Horses: The horses used for these rides are locally bred thoroughbreds, crossed with Arabs and Akhal Tekhi.
 They are generally between about 14.2 and 16hh, are responsive and forward going to ride but also adaptable and well suited to the terrain.
-Russian military saddles are used with some western saddles also available although tack is quite basic as little is readily available in Georgia.
+Russian military saddles are used which, although adequate and safe, are locally made and quite basic.
 Saddle bags are provided.
 The horses are mostly ridden in snaffle bits.

-Hours: The 10 night trips include 8 days riding and there is generally between 4 and 6 hours in the saddle each day, with breaks to rest and for lunch, although riding time does vary, particularly as the routes are fairly new and little used.
+Hours: 10 night trips include 8 days riding and there is generally between 4 and 6 hours in the saddle each day, with breaks to rest and for lunch, although riding time does vary, particularly as the routes are little used and detours can be required.

 Accommodation for the first two and last nights is in a comfortable hotel or guest house in the capital Tblisi.
-On other nights accommodation is in camps which are quite basic although they are often set up in quite stunning settings.
+On other nights accommodation is in simple camps, set up by the back up staff.
+Camps are quite basic although are often located in quite stunning settings.
 Small two man dome tents are used and you sleep on mats with sleeping bags.
-There are no shower facilities and only minimal hot water when camping (some water can be heated for you on the fire).
+There is a central mess tent in case of rain, but no shower facilities and only minimal hot water when camping (some water can be heated for you on the fire).
 Loos are out in the open air!
-Some b&b accommodation is also used during the ride all of which tend to be traditional Georgian houses and fairly basic.
-These houses usually have outside loos and shared showers which may be a short walk from the bedrooms.
+Some 'B&B' accommodation is also used during the ride, staying with local rural families in traditional Georgian houses that are fairly basic, often with dormitory / shared bedrooms.
+These houses also usually have an outside loo, and a shared showeroom(s) a short walk from the bedrooms.